What are the 8 Regions of Pokémon?

 As the Pokémon franchise continues to expand, fans are introduced to increasing numbers of the beloved pocket monsters across the world with every new game.

-With countless species across over a dozen types to log in your Pokédex, it’s no surprise that different biomes and regions of the Pokémon world are better suited environments for the new creatures you may encounter on your journey.
+With countless species across and over a dozen types to log in your Pokédex, it’s no surprise that different biomes and regions of the Pokémon world are better suited environments for the new creatures you might encounter on your journey.
 From tropical islands to frozen northern tundras, each Pokémon region has its own Pokémon League, its own gym structure, and most importantly, its own unique Pokémon ecosystem.
 Many of these eight main settings are inspired by real-world locations too!

 Are you ready to begin your adventure to catch ’em all?
 Then let’s dive in to the breakdown of the eight regions of Pokémon in the order they were unveiled to fans.